 Back to top

 Some cancer treatments may affect your child’s hearing.
-Because of this, your child may have an audiogram before and during treatment.
+Because of this, your child may have an audiogram (hearing test) before and during treatment.
 This detailed hearing test is done in a quiet room in the hospital.
 Your child will be asked to listen to sounds at different frequencies through headphones or speakers.